to your super fund

 If you are unable to work due to an illness or disability, you may be able to claim an insurance payout from your superannuation.
 There are time limits for making a super claim, so contact Maurice Blackburn today.

 Maurice Blackburn's superannuation and insurance claims lawyers are experts in the field.
 We can help you to gain early access to your funds when you need them the most, and we understand the importance of having someone in your corner when you're taking on a well-resourced insurance company.

 We offer 'no win, no fee'* arrangements for these types of cases, which means that you don’t have to pay for our legal services if we don't win.
-We have superannuation and insurance claims lawyers in Melbourne, Sydney, Brisbane, Perth, Adelaide, Canberra and throughout Australia.
+We have superannuation and insurance claims lawyers in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.
 Contact us today to receive a free superannuation and insurance check and to find out how we can help.